xcsp3team/PyCSP3-models/realistic/Cargo/README.md

 The model, below, is close to (can be seen as the close translation of) the one submitted to the 2013/2017/2018 Minizinc challenges.
 See links below to papers related to this problem.
-No Licence was explicitly mentioned (MIT Licence assumed).
+For the original MZN model, no licence was explicitly mentioned (MIT Licence assumed).

 ## Data Example
   22.json